pubky/pkarr/README.md

     The GNU net is exciting and impressive, but I didn't have enough time to test it or understand how hard it would be to build a PoC on top of it.

-    GNU name system seems to support [Petname system](http://www.skyhunter.com/marcs/petnames/IntroPetNames.html)  natively, which means it does require more storage and bandwith from the DHT than a 1000 bytes max size enforced by Mainline DHT.
+    GNU name system seems to support [Petname system](http://www.skyhunter.com/marcs/petnames/IntroPetNames.html)  natively, which means it does require more storage and bandwidth from the DHT than a 1000 bytes max size enforced by Mainline DHT.
 I believe that petnameing should be left to application layer.

     Luckily GNU net uses ed25519 key as well, so there is always a path for migration if we are careful.